Jan-Novak00/Enrollments1/Notes/03-Practical.md

 - Technical layers:
     1. *Presentation*
+        - Display a message to a student
+            - display enrollment cancellation confirmation message
+            - display success message about enrollment cancellation
+            - display error message about enrollment cancellation
+            - display enrollment success message
+            - display enrollment failure message
+            - display validation errors and guidance
+            - display confirmation after saving conditions
+        - display dashboard
+            - study department officer
+            - teacher
+            - student
+            - display enrollment conditions option (set the conditions) <- this open the UI
+                - teacher and study department officer
+            - display option "Enroll student to a course"
             - Display option to search for a course
-        - Display a list of courses with a specific name to a student
         - Display available lecture and practical tickets to a student
+            - je to naše, protože přednostní zápis
+            - display lecture or practical detail (contains cancel enrollment button for lecture or practical to which the student is enrolled)
+            - Display list of courses
+                - student is enrolled to
-        - Display a message to a student
+                - with a specific name to a student
+                - one teacher’s courses
+            - Display a list of courses
+            - display enrollment form
+        -
             - display student schedule (call API of schedule module)
-        - display lecture or practical detail (contains cancel enrollment button for lecture or practical to which the student is enrolled)
-        - display enrolment cancellation confirmation message
-        - display success message about enrolment cancellation
-        - display error message about enrolment cancellation
-        - display study department dashboard
             - display list of students
             - display student information
-        - display list of courses a given student is enrolled to
-        - display option "Enroll student to a course"
-        - display enrollment form
-        - display available course lectures and practicals
-        - display option to unenroll the course
-        - display teacher dashboard
-        - display list of teacher’s courses and course management options
-        - display enrolment conditions option
-        - display condition editor UI with:
+        - display condition editor UI for course enrollment with:
             - existing conditions
             - available condition types and explanations
             - forms for each condition type
             - preview button and results section
             - exception management (allow/block students)
             - save/cancel actions
-        - display validation errors and guidance
-        - display confirmation after saving conditions
     2. *Business*
+        - ensure only authorized teachers can view/edit their course conditions
         - notify student through the communication channel about the enrollment
         - notify student through the communication channel about the unenrollment
         - Handle user selection of different UI elements